mrajeev08/dynamicSD/README.md

 Chapter 4 of Dissertation: work in progress!

+**No data or outputs are currently shared in this repository!**

-See [mrajeev08/simrabid](github.com/mrajeev08/simrabid) for more details on the model.
+See [mrajeev08/simrabid](https://github.com/mrajeev08/simrabid) for more details on the model.

-See [mrajeev08/dissertation](github.com/mrajeev08/dissertation) for the draft in the context of the dissertation.
+See [mrajeev08/dissertation](https://github.com/mrajeev08/dissertation) for the draft in the context of the dissertation.